 I understand how the acquisition will impact my role.

-Do you have plans to keep most of your workforce?
-If so, it’s important that they know how an acquisition will impact their roles.
+It’s important that employees know how an acquisition will impact their roles.

 If roles will remain the same, you’ve got an easy message to communicate.